xdeadstokex/Flans-Mod-Plus/README.md

 Unofficial 1.7.10 continuation of Flan's Mod Ultimate.

 Please don't redistribute any code without permission.

-This version of Flansmod Plus aims to be the most recent and stable.
+This version of Flan's Mod Plus aims to be the most recent and stable.

 ## Useful stuff for Content Pack makers / Server Owners: